ibm-cloud-docs/billing-usage/exporting-usage.md

-### Understanding CSV table headings and API parameters for instances
+### Understanding CSV table headings and JSON report fields for instances
 {: #table-account-summary-csv}

 The following table shows the correlation between the heading titles in your CSV report and API parameters.
 For more information about JSON report fields, see [Usage Reports: Get resource instance usage in an account](/apidocs/metering-reporting#get-resource-usage-account).
 Each row of the **Account Instance Usage** section represents an instance usage of a specific metric in a service plan.